Kururin Squash!: Reception

-The game received generally positive reviews, with praise for the 3D visuals, music, as well as improved gameplay and controls from its predecessors.
-The art style of the game received praise, with colorful 3D environments and stylized cutscenes represented by cardboard puppets on sticks, creating a "unique" and "refreshing" style".
+Kururin Squash! received generally positive reviews, with praise for the 3D visuals, music, as well as improved gameplay and controls from its predecessors.
+The art style received praise, with colorful 3D environments and stylized cutscenes represented by cardboard puppets on sticks, creating a unique and refreshing style.
 The multiplayer modes were also complimented for their quality.
 Caleb Gossler of Nintendojo claimed Kururin Squash! to have "some of the best four-player party games on the GameCube".
-Ramzabeoulve of Nintendo Difference described it as "excellent", although they noted that additional multiplayer modes would have been more desirable.
-Ramzabeoulve also mentioned that the addictive gameplay is emphasized by the budget price of the game, making it an enticing purchase.
-Ben Kosmina of Nintendo World Report described the overall experience as "stellar", complimenting the title for having a low language barrier to enjoy the gameplay, despite its exclusivity to Japan.
-Similarly, Nadia Grace Mullings of Game Rant claimed it to be "worthy of being one of the best GameCube titles, despite it having never been released in America."
-Anoop Gantayat of IGN expressed interest in the game releasing overseas due to the addictive gameplay, even if there were no plans to do so by Nintendo of America.
+Chandra Nair of GamesTM described the levels as "cunningly designed", complimenting them for taking advantage of the different abilities of the Action Helirins.
+Ben Kosmina of Nintendo World Report described the overall experience as stellar, complimenting the title for having a low language barrier to enjoy the gameplay, despite its exclusivity to Japan.
+Similarly, Nadia Grace Mullings of Game Rant claimed it to be "worthy of being one of the best GameCube titles, despite it having never been released in America".
+Anoop Gantayat of IGN expressed interest in Kururin Squash! releasing overseas due to the addictive gameplay, even if there were no plans to do so by Nintendo of America.
+The low price was also praised, with Edge magazine describing the price point as enticing.

-The main criticism of the game was its difficulty and short length.
+The main criticism of Kururin Squash! was its difficulty and short length.
 In comparison to the Game Boy Advance titles which featured more challenging stages, Kururin Squash! contains generally easier levels that could be completed faster due to the improvement in movement accuracy, as a result of switching from a d-pad to the GameCube control stick.
 Despite this critique, others have claimed the difficulty level is still present.
-Jonti Davies of Kikizo described the gameplay as "straightforward in principle, but, in later stages especially, often devilishly difficult in practice."
-Ollie Reynolds of Nintendo Life shared this sentiment, noting how navigating the mazes can become "incredibly tense" as the game progresses.
-Eurogamer later retracted this criticism, with Keza MacDonald stating that it hardly affects the overall experience, considering the game a cult classic on the GameCube.
-Additionally, critics were disappointed by the lack of excellent minigames that were introduced in Kururin Paradise, which would have improved the multiplayer offerings.
-In retrospective reviews, the game has been cited as one of the best Japanese-exclusive GameCube games, with many desiring an English localization.
+Jonti Davies of Kikizo described the gameplay as "straightforward in principle, but, in later stages especially, often devilishly difficult in practice".
+Ollie Reynolds of Nintendo Life shared this sentiment, noting how navigating the mazes can become "incredibly tense" as the player progresses.
+Eurogamer later retracted this criticism, with Keza MacDonald stating that it hardly affects the overall experience, considering Kururin Squash! a cult classic on the GameCube.
+Additionally, critics were disappointed by the lack of multiplayer modes, in comparison to the multiple minigames introduced in Kururin Paradise.
+Ben Kosmina of Nintendo World Report considered the fewer number of multiplayer offerings disappointing.
+Writers for Edge magazine claimed the sixteen minigames from Kururin Paradise were better than having only two in Kururin Squash!, with the Game Boy Advance link cable minigame being referred to as "no more than a novelty".
+In retrospective reviews, Kururin Squash! has been cited as one of the best Japanese-exclusive GameCube games, with many desiring an English localization.